AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 The cacao analysis reveals notable trends in the artisan chocolate market based on ratings, bean origins interms of both country and region and species, and cocoa content in their finished products:

 Top-Performing Makers
 Soma leads the market with 47 highly rated chocolate bars, followed by Bonnat, Fresco, and Pralus.
 Overall, French and North American brands dominate the top-tier ratings.
 The average rating across all brands stands at 3.38 (on a 1–5 scale), reflecting generally favorable quality levels.
-The average cocoa content is approximately 72%, aligning with the popularity of dark chocolate in the premium market.
+The average cocoa content is approximately 72%, which indicate that dark chocolate is more preferred  in the premium market.

 Bean Type Insights
-Chocolate made from Forastero (Nacional) beans achieved the highest average rating (3.3), while Forastero (Arriba) beans performed lowest at 2.8.
+Chocolate made from Forastero Nacional beans achieved the highest average rating of 3.3, while Forastero Arriba beans performed lowest at 2.8.
 This suggests that bean type plays a significant role in perceived quality.
 Companies from France, the United States, and Canada consistently outperform others, highlighting regions with strong expertise and brand reputation in the chocolate market.

 Cocoa Content and Ratings Relationship
 Ratings remain relatively constant around  3.0–3.3 with cocoa content ranging from 65% to 85%, indicating that cocoa percentage alone is not a strong driver of perceived quality.
 Other factors, such as sourcing, roasting, and processing, likely have a greater influence.